DUNE/computing-training-basics-short/setup.md

 ~~~
 {: .output}

+Tickets are stored in /tmp and have file permissions so that only you can read and write them.
 If your ticket has not expired yet but will soon, you can refresh it for another 26 hours by typing:

 ~~~